benjaminharringtonrose/crypto-notify/functions/src/scripts/experimentNewIndicators.md

 ### 1. **New Indicator Integration**

-- Add the new technical indicator to `FeatureCalculator.ts` in the `compute` method
+- Add the new technical indicator to `FeatureCalculator.ts` in the `compute` method that we have not experimented with before - please read below to make sure you aren't retesting features we deemed as not optimal
 - Add corresponding feature definition to `FeatureRegistry.ts`
 - Ensure the indicator is added to the `optimizedFeatures` array
 - Update the feature count in `FeatureDetector.ts` if needed